-In order to legally stay in South Korea for a period of more than 90 days, every foreigner is required to apply for a visa and obtain an identity card known as an alien registration card (ARC).
-The alien registration card must be applied for within the first 90 days of entry upon arrival in Korea.
-In addition, renewal of the alien registration card is mandatory for those who wish to extend their stay or change their visa.
+In order to legally stay in South Korea for a period of more than 90 days, every foreigner is required to apply for a visa and obtain an identity card called a Residence Card, formerly known as Alien Registration Card (ARC).
+The residence/alien registration card must be applied for within the first 90 days of entry upon arrival in Korea.
+In addition, renewal of the residence/alien registration card is mandatory for those who wish to extend their stay or change their visa.

 Not sure how to go about the process?
-Here is a step by step guide to register for the alien registration card in South Korea, followed by a guide to renew the alien registration card.
+Here is a step-by-step guide to registering for the ARC/residence card in South Korea, followed by a guide to renewing the ARC/residence card.